 The sirolimus test is used to monitor the level of the drug over time in kidney transplant recipients who are taking the drug to prevent organ rejection.
 This test measures the amount of drug in the blood to determine whether the concentration is within the therapeutic range and is below the toxic level.
 Treatment with sirolimus must be monitored because the range in which the drug is effective but not toxic is very narrow.

-Sirolimus is ordered frequently at the start of therapy.
-Because of the long time that it takes to clear the drug from the body (its long half-life), the sirolimus concentration may take some time to reach a steady state (equilibrium) in the blood.
+Sirolimus is ordered frequently at the start of therapy when the drug concentration reaches an equilibrium (stead state) in the blood.
+Because of the long time that it takes to clear the drug from the body (its long half-life), the sirolimus concentration may take several days to settle at a steady state.
 Once dosages have been optimized for the individual and are well tolerated, then the frequency of sirolimus testing may be reduced.

 The test may be performed whenever there is a change in dose, a change in other medications, or whenever the transplant recipient has symptoms that suggest side effects, toxicity, or organ rejection.